neitanod/vim-clevertab/README.md

 Tiny replacement for Supertab that DOES do what I need.

-First of all, if you're on a blank line or at the beginning of a line, it just issues a TAB.
+If you're on a blank line or at the beginning of a line, it just issues a TAB keypress.
 Otherwise, it calls UltiSnips.
-If no snippet was found, it calls the NeoComplete plugin, omni complete or keyword complete (the one you defined to be called first) and if there are no matches, it calls the other one.
+If no snippet was found, it calls the NeoComplete plugin, omni complete and keyword complete one after the other following the order you provided.
+If there are no matches it calls the following one.

 If you are already browsing a completion candidates list, tab will jump to the next one and shift-tab to the previos one.

-I did this because SuperTab did not detect if a completion returned something or not, and I really needed to fall from a completion function back to the other (Omni to Keyword or Keyword to Omni) in some cases.
+I did this because SuperTab did not detect if a completion returned something or not, and in some cases I really needed to fall from a completion function back to the other (Omni to Keyword or Keyword to Omni, and later added support for the excellent NeoComplete plugin).

 This piece of code is a derivation of the function suggested by:
 [Nikolay Frantsev] (http://stackoverflow.com/users/256497/nikolay-frantsev)